 Texas has another wind problem as well, one that is shared with other windy areas of the US power grid like the MISO region - once wind is built it is incredibly cheap to operate.
 When the wind is strong, it floods the electricity market with power that is free to produce (at the margin - we don't need to pay for the wind once we pay for the plant).
 LMPs plummet, and at times can even become negative.

-There are a couple of supplementary readings for this lesson, which are posted on Canvas:
+There are a couple of supplementary readings for this lesson:

 - Ancillary services primers